genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 You can set the value for a single table using the `-v` argument.

-You can set values for more than one table by supplying the details in a csv file and using the -f argument.
+You can set values for more than one table by supplying the details in a csv file and using the `-f` argument.
 The file should take the following format:

 ```
 table, field, value
 TRADE, TRADE_ID, 1
 ORDER, ORDER_ID, 10
 ```
+By default, this command expects the file to be called **AutoIncrementValues.csv**, but you can specify a different file name.

 :::warning
 Stop all your application's processes before using this command.